upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 You can learn about Git [here](https://rogerdudler.github.io/git-guide/).

 ## Versioning
+!!! note

+    This is entirely optional, and mostly relevant to users who decide to host their interactive in a Git repository, such as on sites like GitHub and GitLab.

 It may be useful to users to have a consistent versioning scheme.
 I recommend reading about [semantic versioning](https://semver.org/).